UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Deleting nodes where points are shared doesn't work.
 This may be trickier to solve.
 Sometimes it seems like the code is breaking here and other times not..

+Strange console error, `Cannot read property 'getSelectedIds' of null`, on stopDragging event

 Forseable Bug-- when deciding how map-faces get col identity, it is possible that a user will cut an identity column, which would mean both columns, old and generated, would recieve the same identity.
 I think to solve this we could employ a frontend warning or something.

 When creating a self-closing line to form a polygon, sometimes on save the ends separate.
 This was generally fixed when I tried closing them again.
 But maybe theres an easier way.

 Creating a new feature adds WAY more things to the change_set than there actually is.
 Closely related is the backend `clean_changeset` function.
 It needs to work better.
+Something strange happens on deleting a feature that hasn't persisted yet, i.e delete a line before having saved it.
+All other changes afterwards are not recorded.
+BUT NOT ALL THE TIME?

 Need to remove layers and topology on project deletion..
 Might happen automatically through the post-gis call and I missed it through my messing around.